npasson/MosesPlan/README.md

 ## Known Issues

 * Events in Delete modal are sorted by Added Time.
 This means it can be hard to find an issue.
-* Events do not resize the width of themselves or other events to fit in yet.

 ## License